Information About Metals

 Care: Use a jewelry polishing cloth or sterling silver cleaner.
 If you wear sterling silver daily, it should not tarnish easily.

-- Vermeil is sterling silver which has been gold plated.
+- Vermeil is sterling silver which has been plated with a gold or pink overlay.
 Living Aloha Creations uses vermeil in many of our “gold” pieces to offer the look of gold at the cost of sterling silver.
-The highest quality Gold Vermeil is 24K, but it can be made with varying qualities.
-A higher karatage will result in better quality.
-Living Aloha Creations offers many vermeil pieces including many of our chains and wave rings.
+Living Aloha Creations offers many vermeil pieces.

 Pros: Gold vermeil allows for the look of gold at a fraction of the cost.
 Vermeil jewelry is considered fine jewelry that will last.
 You do not have to worry about your skin turning green since it is solid sterling silver beneath the gold layer.
-You should not experience any negative reaction to vermeil if you can wear 14k gold and sterling silver, which most people can.
+Most people do not experience any negative reaction to vermeil if you can wear sterling silver, which most people can.

 Cons: Over time, the gold coating could come off with use.
-However, this may add character to the piece and it shouldn't happen any time soon with normal use.
+However, this may add character to the piece.
 Keep in mind that if it does wear through, you will still have solid sterling underneath.
 You also have the option of having it dipped in gold again.

 Care: To clean gold vermeil jewelry, buff jewelry very gently with a microfiber cloth, or a soft and dry 100% cotton cloth.